Posted 19 September 2013 - 07:41 PM

 Marcus Thornton: His role always seems to be changing in Sacramento.
 Wtih Ben McLemore now on board, I think Sacramento would like to get rid of Thornton so they can start McLemore.

-F Al Horford (IR), Paul Millsap, Nicolas Batum, Kyle Korver, J.R.
-Smith, Maurice Harkless, Jeff Adrien
+F Al Horford (IR), Paul Millsap, Nicolas Batum, DeMar DeRozan, Ryan Anderson, Maurice Harkless, Marcus Morris, Jeff Adrien

 C Serge Ibaka, Marc Gasol, Pau Gasol (IR), Markieff Morris, Miles Plumlee